kanan-kulkarni-702/kanank2/docs/ScalarDL Analysis and Implementation.md

 The updates required in ledger.properties file are as below:

-As we are using functions to access ScalarDb, the scalarDB instance details need to be configured in ledger.properties file.
+As we are using functions to access ScalarDB, the ScalarDB instance details need to be configured in ledger.properties file.
 Hence , mysql and mysql1
-  1)  We have to mention two configurations for MySQL ( one for Default ScalarDL Ledger & another for ScalarDb (which you are using in the application ))
+  1)  We have to mention two configurations for MySQL ( one for Default ScalarDL Ledger & another for ScalarDB (which you are using in the application ))
   2)	Change the username, password, and contact_points accordingly
   3)	Mention the schemaName and storage name respectively in the ‘scalar.db.multi_storage.namespace_mapping’ property.